usnistgov/800-63-3/sp800-63a/sec4_ial.md

 	b.
 The CSP sends an enrollment code to the validated phone number of the applicant, the applicant provides the enrollment code to the CSP, and the CSP confirms they match, verifying that the applicant is in possession and control of the validated phone number.
 	c.
 The applicant has been successfully identity proofed.

+> Note: The identity proofing process can be fulfilled by multiple parties.
+It is not expected that a single organization, process, technique, or technology will deliver these process steps.

 ### <a name="genProofReqs"></a> 4.2.
 General Requirements

 The following requirements apply to any CSP performing identity proofing at IAL2 or 3.

 1. Identity proofing SHALL NOT be performed to determine suitability or entitlement to gain access to services or benefits.

-<a name="4.2-r2"></a> 2.
-Collection of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant.
+2. <a name="4.2-r2"></a>Collection of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant.
 This MAY include attributes that correlate identity evidence to authoritative sources.

-<a name="4.2-r3"></a> 3.
-The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing.
+3. <a name="4.2-r3"></a>The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing.
 This SHALL include whether such attributes are voluntary or mandatory in order to complete the identity proofing process and the consequences for not providing the attributes.

-<a name="4.2-r4"></a> 4.
-The CSP SHALL NOT use attributes collected and maintained for the identity proofing process for any purpose other than identity proofing, authentication, assertion of attributes, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the applicant for additional uses.
+4. <a name="4.2-r4"></a>The CSP SHALL NOT use attributes collected and maintained for the identity proofing process for any purpose other than identity proofing, authentication, assertion of attributes, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the applicant for additional uses.
 CSPs SHALL NOT make such consent a condition of the service.

-<a name="4.2-r5"></a> 5.
-The CSP SHALL provide effective mechanisms for redress of applicant complaints or problems arising from the identity proofing process.
+5. <a name="4.2-r5"></a>The CSP SHALL provide effective mechanisms for redress of applicant complaints or problems arising from the identity proofing process.
 These mechanisms SHALL be easy for applicants to find and access.

-<a name="4.2-r6"></a> 6.
-The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
+6. <a name="4.2-r6"></a>The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
 The *practice statement* SHALL include control information that details how the CSP handles proofing errors that result in an applicant not being successfully enrolled.
 These errors might include the number of retries allowed, use of alternative proofing (i.e., in-person if remote fails), or fraud countermeasures applied when anomalies are detected.

-<a name="4.2-r7"></a> 7.
-The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
+7. <a name="4.2-r7"></a>The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
 The CSP SHALL conduct a risk management process, including assessments of privacy and security risks to determine:

  a.
 Any steps that it will take to verify the identity of the applicant beyond the mandatory requirements specified herein;
  b.
 The PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing.
 Note: Specific federal requirements may apply; and
  c.
 The schedule of retention for these records.
 Note: CSPs may be subject to specific retention policies in accordance with applicable laws, regulations, or policies, including any National Archives and Records Administration (NARA) records retention schedules that may apply.

 8. All PII collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.